flyway/flywaydb.org/documentation/configfiles.md

 # <<blank>> for the current database user of the connection. (default: <<blank>>).
 # flyway.installedBy=

-# Rules for the built-in error handling that lets you override specific SQL states and errors codes from error to
+# Rules for the built-in error handler that let you override specific SQL states and errors codes in order to
-# warning or from warning to error.
+# force specific errors or warnings to be treated as debug messages, info messages, warnings or errors.
-# Each error override has the following format: STATE:12345:W. It is a 5 character SQL state, a colon, the SQL
+# Each error override has the following format: STATE:12345:W. It is a 5 character SQL state, a colon, the
-# error code, a colon and finally the desired behavior that should override the initial one.
-The following
+# SQL error code, a colon and finally the desired behavior that should override the initial one.
+# The following behaviors are accepted:
+# - D to force a debug message
+# - D- to force a debug message, but do not show the original sql state and error code
+# - I to force an info message
+# - I- to force an info message, but do not show the original sql state and error code
-# behaviors are accepted: W to force a warning and E to force an error.
+# - W to force a warning
+# - W- to force a warning, but do not show the original sql state and error code
+# - E to force an error
+# - E- to force an error, but do not show the original sql state and error code
-# For example, to force Oracle stored procedure compilation issues to produce errors instead of warnings,
+# Example 1: to force Oracle stored procedure compilation issues to produce
-# the following errorOverride can be used: 99999:17110:E
+# errors instead of warnings, the following errorOverride can be used: 99999:17110:E
+# Example 2: to force SQL Server PRINT messages to be displayed as info messages (without SQL state and error
+# code details) instead of warnings, the following errorOverride can be used: S0001:0:I-
 # Flyway Pro and Flyway Enterprise only
 # flyway.errorOverrides=